-This document outlines the Department's support of the University's policies and procedures regarding all types of supervisory and coworker harassment.
-This is a very important issue that goes to the establishment of a healthy, vital, dignified and comfortable workplace for all; one where you and your colleagues can have maximum productivity, as well as a positive experience at Purdue.
+This document outlines the Department's full support of the University's policies and procedures regarding all types of supervisory and coworker harassment.
+This issue is extremely important and I assure you that we take it very seriously.
+The Department believes that it is essential to establish a healthy, vital, dignified and comfortable workplace for all; one where you and your colleagues can have maximum productivity, as well as a positive experience at Purdue.
 From the University's policy on antiharassment: "Freedom of thought and expression are the lifeblood of our academic community, and require an atmosphere of mutual respect among diverse persons, groups, and ideas".
 This Department further defines diverse persons by considering their ethnicity, gender, national origin, race, religion, sexual orientation, age, disability, veteran status, or position of power.
 Harassment based on any of these characteristics is covered by this policy.
 This Department has a zero tolerance policy for harassment and aims to do everything it can to ensure that the effects of such cases are minimized, and dealt with fairly and promptly.
 This begins with an understanding of what harassment is, how to avoid it, and what to do if you are a victim of harassment.